dotrosedotnet/planner-generator/README.md

 - [ ] daily timeline
   - [ ] dates
-    - [ ] this will probably have to be controlled externally, as I don't think postscript is handy with dates, and I don't want to make a bespoke date module lol
+    - [ ] this will probably have to be controlled externally, as I don't think PostScript is handy with dates, and I don't want to make a bespoke date module lol
   - [ ] timeline
     - [ ] grid
       - [ ] grid generation